hammerlab/idiogrammatik/DOCUMENTATION.md

-If `redrawFunction` is passed, sets it to be called every time the karyogram is redrawn. `redrawFunction` is called after all other redrawing is done, and is passed the d3 `svg` selection and the current `xscale`.
+If `redrawFunction` is passed, sets it to be called every time the karyogram is redrawn. `redrawFunction` is called after all other redrawing is done, and is passed the D3 `svg` selection and the current `xscale`.
 If not, forces a redrawing of the karyogram.

+* kgram.**zoomBehavior**()

+Returns the D3 zoom behvaior.
+Useful for temporarily disabling or modifying the behavior.

 ##### Utility